raccog/caliga-bootloader/README.md

 I am designing a multi-architecture bootloader to use in my hobby OS projects.

-Currently working on the bootstrap process for QEMU Aarch64 and QEMU x86_64 UEFI.
+Currently working on the bootstrap process for aarch64 and x86_64-UEFI.

 ## Build

 For now, this section is very brief, but I plan to expand it so that it can be really easy to build the bootloader and test it out.

 Note: Don't use the `-j` argument when running make.
-As cargo handles most of the build process, allowing Make to use multiple threads does not improve the build speed.
+As cargo handles most of the build process, allowing make to use multiple threads does not improve the build speed.

 ### Build and Run With Qemu

-To quickly test out the boot loader's Aarch64 implementation, run the following:
+To quickly test out the boot loader's aarch64 implementation, run the following:

 ``` shell
 make qemu